 8 National Parks near Montreal

 The majority of the parks that you see in pictures from Canada are in the west between, British Columbia & Alberta, but on this side of the country, the east, we have some hidden treasures that are within reach of big cities like Montreal & Toronto.
 For those living or travelling to either of these two cities, I have researched the parks that are relatively close going for a weekend getaway, so up to 8 hrs drive from Montreal.
 Each park offers different activities so don't forget to check the official page for more information on camping spots and on different hiking trails.
+Also, don’t forget to rent a car, it will make your journey more pleasant.

 The list below is ordered by provinces